 View the content of the training modules here.

 In addition to practical information, the ability to speak the local language is also of key importance in coping in a new environment.
-That is why Welcoming programme also contains basic level Estonian language training (level A1).
+That is why Welcoming programme also contains beginner level Estonian language training (level A1).

 Learning to speak Estonian makes it easier to deal with various day-to-day activities, and is definitely an advantage in, for example, socialising and when, for example, job seeking.
 The language training aims to give you first knowledge of Estonian.
 New arrivals who have successfully completed the language training will be able to: